Tokololo/react-json-ptr-store/README.md

 Parameters are as follows:

  - data: { ptr:  string, value:  any }[],
  - store?: Store,
- - deps:  React.DependencyList  = []
+ - deps: React.DependencyList = [],
+ - delUnmount?: boolean

 If you do not provide a store for the second parameter it defaults to the global store.
 The third parameter is a dependency array that you need to manage should you wish to change the data array.
+Set delUnmount when you want to delete the values that was set when the component unmounts.
+This is useful if you want to use a store area only for the duration of the life of a component.

 **Lastly** when subscribing via a get you have the option of setting a default value.
 ## Slice values